 If you're after simplicity first and foremost in your website builder, then check out Format – it doesn't have as many advanced features or options as some of its competitors, but that means less hassle for you and a shorter time between signing up for the site and getting your photos online.

-You've got 23 different templates to pick from (plus additional premium ones if you go down that route), all of which can be customized in terms of pages, layouts and colors.
+You've got over 60 different themes to pick from (plus additional premium ones if you go down that route), all of which can be customized in terms of pages, layouts and colors.
 Every theme adapts automatically to desktop or mobile, and you can preview all this in your browser.

 As you would hope, getting images up on your site is simple, and once they're on the page they can be dragged and dropped into position as required.
 If you're happy with original design of the template you've picked – and the templates are all professional-looking and clean – then you really can be online within minutes.